abhisheksingh87/starter-cookbook/content/best-practices/spring-webflux-webclient.md

 ## Solution
 WebClient is a non-blocking, reactive client to perform HTTP requests.
 `RestTemplate` class is currently in maintenance mode and as per official [Documentation](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html).
+{{% note  %}}

->As of 5.0 this class is in maintenance mode, with only minor requests for changes and bugs to be accepted going forward.
+    As of 5.0 this class is in maintenance mode, with only minor requests for changes and bugs to be accepted going forward.
-> Please, consider using the `org.springframework.web.reactive.client.WebClient` which has a more modern API and supports sync, async, and streaming scenarios.
+    Please, consider using the `org.springframework.web.reactive.client.WebClient` which has a more modern API and supports sync, async, and streaming scenarios.
+{{% /note  %}}

 ### Difference between WebClient and RestTemplate
 The main difference between the two is RestTemplate works _synchronously_ (blocking) and WebClient works _asynchronously_ (non-blocking).